webbedfooty/ruby-prompt__strings/README.md

 Remember two things:

 1. You don't need to submit any code to us for this assignment.
 Just provide in-your-own-words answers for the questions above.
-2. We call this an "essay", but we're not looking for any kind of advanced writing skills nor any kind of length.
+2. We're not looking for any kind of advanced writing skills nor any kind of length.
 Just be clear and thoughtful about what you write--organize it however it makes sense for you.

 ### Resources